Make your money work for you with these five favorite ways to invest $1000 right now

 We’ll get to those five great investments for $1,000 in the next section but I want to talk about three key points on how to invest this hard-earned money first.
 After more than a decade as an equity analyst and financial advisor, I’ve learned that how you invest is just as important as the investments you choose.

 You can start investing with as little as $100 on most investing sites but it helps to start with a little more to avoid some of the risks in individual stocks and investments.
 Investing $1,000 can mean a big difference in being able to get the diversification you need and really start seeing your money grow.

-But how should you invest $1,000 and how fast can your earnings pile up in three of my favorite investments?
+But how should you invest $1,000 and how fast can your earnings pile up in my favorite investment strategies?

-Before we get into my three favorite ways to invest $1,000, let’s cover how to invest and why it’s just as important as the investments you buy.
+Before we get into my favorite ways to invest $1,000, let’s cover HOW to invest and why it’s just as important as the investments you buy.

 - Diversification means buying enough individual stocks or investments so that a big loss in one will not seriously dent your portfolio.
 Invest $500 in one stock and it accounts for half of your $1,000 portfolio meaning a big loss could really hurt.
-Invest $100 in something and your portfolio only falls 5% even if it plunges by 50%.
+Invest $100 in something and it accounts for a much smaller chunk of your total wealth.

 - Investing fees are one of your biggest enemies and will eat away at any return you earn.
 Buying ten stocks every three months adds up to $400 in annual fees even at the less expensive investing sites.
 You’ve already lost 40% of your $1,000 investment and you have only just begun!
 Make deposits into your investing account regularly but wait to invest to save on fees.

 - Investing has to be for the long-term, whether you’re investing $100 or $100,000!
 I’ve worked as an investment analyst for more than a decade and can tell you that even the pros don’t know where stocks are going from month to month.
 Investing should be like a savings account…one with a really amazing return.